priya-kumar99/GitHub_Folder/README.md

 <img src="https://github.com/priya-kumar99/GitHub_Folder/blob/main/Screenshot%202025-11-05%20at%2015.30.55.png" alt="Screenshot" width="400" height="250">
 </p>

-# Week 2 Tableau

-# Week 2 Power BI
+# Week 2 Tableau and Power BI

 # Week 3 SQL

+# Week 4 Python

+This week focused on learning how to read and process CSV data in Python.
+I practiced selecting and extracting data that mattered most to my analysis.
+Additionally, I learned how to use for loops and if statements, which helped me understand how to make my code more dynamic and efficient.